federicoiosue/Omni-Notes/README.md

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/omni-notes/localized.png)](https://crowdin.com/project/omni-notes)
 [![GitHub release](https://badgen.net/github/release/federicoiosue/Omni-Notes)](https://github.com/federicoiosue/Omni-Notes/releases/latest)

-Note taking <b>open-source</b> application aimed to have both a <b>simple interface</b> but keeping <b>smart</b> behavior.
+Omni-Notes is a note taking <b>open-source</b> application aimed to have both a <b>simple interface</b> while keeping <b>smart</b> behavior.
+This application expands on the generic note taking features of other basic applications and allows for users to attach image and video files, use a variety of widgets, tag and organize notes, search through notes, and customize the applications UI.

 The project was inspired by the absence of such applications compatible with old phones and old versions of Android.
-It aims to provide an attractive look and follow the most recent design guidelines of the Google operating system.
+It aims to provide an attractive look and follow the most recent design guidelines of the Google operating system that is not currently avaialbe for older devices.

 **Follow the developments and post your comments and advice on Facebook Community at https://www.facebook.com/OmniNotes**